piepieonline/H3-VR-Redux/readme.md

   * The pistol that appears on your hip has to be hardcoded, so it won't be a model match for the pistol you actually bring
   * I've chosen to have the holster not actually attached to 47, as the positioning in VR is funky, it seems to work much better slightly off the body

+## Freelancer Fixes
+* For showdowns, it fixes the camera and the instinct markers for VR

 ## Recommended options:
 * VR Collision fade to black: Off
 * VR Head based movement: Off